Historical Data of Gas Prices in India

 2. Local taxes.

-Difference between Subsidised and Non-Subsidised LPG Cylinders
+Difference Between Subsidised and Non-Subsidised LPG Cylinders

 Non-subsidised LPG cylinder prices are the rates that the OMCs determine.
 Individuals who come under the DBT-PAHAL scheme can purchase gas cylinders at a subsidised rate.
 The subsidised rates are provided by the government.
 Individuals who fall under the scheme will need to purchase the cylinder for the non-subsidised rate and will receive the subsidy amount to his/her bank account.